avivbp/Lattice-Generation/README.md

    c.
 In order to use the correlation matrices found in the corrMatrices.mat file, use the extract_numpyArr_from_MATLABArr.py python code and provide it the path of corrMatrices.mat.

 5) Image Completion Using FCNN:
+   To generate an energy vector, run python FindLattice.py <matrix.npy>
+Where matrix.npy is a numpy array containing one 10x10 matrix (check example_correlation.npy for an example).
+To denoise an input matrix, run python DenoiseMatrix.py <matrix.npy>
+Where matrix.npy is similar to our description above.
+To train a new model based on our architecture, use EncoderClass.py as the model class.
+Encoder.pth and Denoiser.pth are our best trained models for finding energy vectors and denoising matrices.
+Check our report for more elaboration on their training process.
+They can be used directly to predict the correct vector using PyTorch.